On this page

 For a product page, SEO optimization means the right keywords in the title, meta description, and H1.
 GEO optimization means complete Product schema, server-side rendered prices, FAQPage schema for the Q&A section, and explicit, specific product attributes that AI can extract without guessing.

-The content that ranks well on Google and the content AI cites in recommendations can overlap, but they aren't the same thing.
+The content that ranks well on Google and the content AI cites in recommendations can overlap, but they are not the same thing.

 3. Third-Party Mentions Carry Outsized Weight